 - Be careful not to overcook mussels and definitely do not boil them covered in water like a potato or pasta as they will not open.
 Mussels need to steam not boil.

 - The broth left in the pot after steaming is delicious.
 Serve it with the mussels and use bread to dip.

-PEI and NS fresh mussels are a perfect choice for any occasion from a family meal, to an informal gathering, to a party.
+PEI fresh mussels are a perfect choice for any occasion from a family meal, to an informal gathering, to a party.
 They’re always a tasty and easy way to serve up great food.

 Rinse before steaming, discard any that don’t close.